pwsdc/pwsdc.github.io/content/posts/2024-05-13-second-summer-meeting.md

 # Meeting Agendas

-From now on, we'll have 1-2 main discussion topics, followed by more scattered/unrelated dscussions.
+From now on, we'll have 1-2 main discussion topics, followed by more scattered/unrelated discussions.

 # Constitution